stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 irregular outline rimmed with evanescent foam) for long distances; and sometimes I found curious bits of shell in the chance litter of the sea.
 There was an astonishing lot of debris on that inward-curving coast which my bare little house overlooked, and I judged that currents whose courses diverge from the village beach must reach that spot.
-At any rate, my pockets&mdash;when I had any&mdash;generally held vast stores of trash; most of which I threw away an hour or two after picking it up, wondering why I had kept it.
+At any rate, my pockets--when I had any--generally held vast stores of trash; most of which I threw away an hour or two after picking it up, wondering why I had kept it.
 Once, however, I found a small bone whose nature I could not identify, save that it was certainly nothing out of a fish; and I kept this, along with a large metal bead whose minutely carven design was rather unusual.
 This latter depicted